-Off the Beaten Path Spots in the United States
+Lesser Known Destinations in the United States

-Once you’ve got your visa and are ready to explore the United States however, in spite of the famous landmarks it possesses, there are some hidden gems which are not as well known to the world.
-Listed below are some of our favorite off the beaten path spots to visit in the United States.
+In addition to the famous landmarks in the U.S., there are some hidden gems which are not as well known to the world.
+Listed below are some of our favorite off-the-beaten-path spots to visit in the United States.

 California has always been associated with beautiful coasts.
 However, most of the times, it is always Long Beach that gets tagged when talking about the state.
 For some reason, it has gained more reputation than others.